ashbaldry/designer/README.md

 devtools::install_github("ashbaldry/designer")
 ```

+Alternatively, you can launch the addin via the RStudio menu.
 The application is also available on-line through [shinyapps.io](https://ashbaldry.shinyapps.io/designer).

 ## Usage